Hi everyone! Read through the material below, watch the videos, and collect your questions.

 b.
 Trigonometric Functions

-The distance from the origin $(0,0)$ to the point $P$ is $r$ (note: if we know $a$ and $bg$ we can calculate $r$ by using the Pythagorean Theorem, $r=\sqrt{a^2+b^2}$).
-Then the trigonometric functions (sine, cosine, tangent, cosecant, secant, cotangent) of $x$ are defined:
+The distance from the origin to the point is (note: if we know and we can calculate by using the Pythagorean Theorem, ).
+Then the trigonometric functions (sine, cosine, tangent, cosecant, secant, cotangent) of are defined:

-VIDEO: Review – definitions of trigonometric functions
+VIDEO: Review β definitions of trigonometric functions

 Next, we need to know the values of the trig functions for some common angles.
-Once again, this is a review of material from previous courses – the following video will take you through some examples, but for more details I recommend checking out the videos on our video resource page.
+Once again, this is a review of material from previous courses β the following video will take you through some examples, but for more details I recommend checking out the videos on our video resource page.

-VIDEO: Graphs of basic trig functions
+VIDEO: Values of trig functions at common angles

 This site contains resources for the course MAT 1375 Precalculus, including the course outline, the textbook, help and support materials, and more.
 It is intended for both students and faculty.
 Welcome!